Tryp-Rep-Laboratory/.github/profile/README.md

 # Welcome to Tryp-Rep Laboratory 🧬🔬

-The **Tryp-Rep Laboratory** is a specialized research unit based at the **Instituto Butantan**, Brazil.
+The **Tryp-Rep Laboratory** is a specialized research unit based at the **Butantan Institute**, Brazil.
 We are dedicated to uncovering the molecular and evolutionary mechanisms that govern life at the genomic level, with a primary focus on Trypanosomatids and emerging viral pathogens.

 ---